 The calorific value of wood species differs from species to species.
 It depends on:

-1. cellulose and lignin content.
+- cellulose and lignin content.
 Lignin has a calorific value of 6000 kcal/kg and cellulose and hemicellulose 4150 kcal/kg.
-This means that firewood with a higher lignin content (wood from resinous) gives off more heat.
+This means that firewood with a higher lignin content (wood resinous) gives off more heat.

-2. density - Firewood density is very important.
+- density - The density of firewood is very important.
 The denser the wood, the higher the calorific value.
-Hence the differences between the base of a tree trunk - denser, with higher heat output - and the top - looser, burns faster and gives off less heat.
+Hence the differences between the base of the trunk of a tree - denser, higher calorific value - and the top - more loose, burns faster and gives off less heat.

-3. Water content at cutting - It is very important to know how much water the wood had at the time of felling because, after drying, the water leaves gaps, resulting in a looser wood.
-Wood that has 35-40% moisture content when cut (e.g. wood of oak) will be much denser at 15% moisture content than a wood that had a water content of 60-65% when cut (e.g. plop, willow).
+- Cut water content - It is very important to know how much water the wood had at the time of cutting because, after drying, the water leaves voids, resulting in a more loose wood.
+Wood that has 35-40% moisture when cut (e.g. oak) will be much denser at 15% moisture content than wood that has had a moisture content of 60-65% (e.g. plop, willow).

-Despite these differences, there is not much difference between the calorific value of the species when related to mass.
-Not so much that you would consider that you are putting one kind of wood in the fire for nothing while another kind of firewood will heat your home immediately.
-The noticeable difference is in the moisture content, burning rate, surface area to volume ratio, which we will deal with in a moment.
-But first some examples of calorific values determined at 15% humidity.
+Despite these differences, there isn't a huge difference in the calorific value of the species when related to mass.
+Not so much that you would consider one kind of firewood to be useless, whereas another kind of firewood will warm your house immediately.
+The noticeable difference is in the moisture content, burning rate, surface to volume ratio, which we'll come to in a moment.
+But first a few examples of calorific values determined at 15% humidity.
 Not all sources give the same values, but they are fairly close.

 In the above examples, the calorific value of the wood in question is related to its mass.
-However, if it is related to the unit volume, dense wood - oak, acacia, beech - will have the highest calorific value.
+If, however, it is related to the unit volume, dense wood - oak, acacia, beech - will have the higher calorific value.

-Wood burns because it is a flammable material.
-It needs a source of fire to ignite.
-Wood with a medium density and moisture content of 12-15% will ignite at 300ºC.
-The flammability of wood increases directly proportional to ratio of surface area to volume.
-That's why the thin wood, the twigs, burn faster than a log.
+Wood burns because it is flammable.
+To ignite, it needs a fire source.
+A wood with a medium density and a moisture content of 12-15% ignites at 300ºC.
+The flammability of wood increases in direct proportion to ratio between surface area and volume.
+That's why thin wood, sawdust ignites faster than a log.
 Also in this idea, the suspension of wood dust in the air can be an explosive mixture.
-Wood burns from the outside inwards.
-A thin wood will ignite faster and burn quickly, while a thicker wood will keep burning longer.
+Wood burns from the outside in.
+A thin wood will ignite faster and burn quickly, while a thicker wood will burn longer.

 Humidity

-Humidity is another factor influencing burning.
-Wet wood burns more slowly because the water has to be removed first.
-The calorific value of wet wood is lower because part of the energy is used to evaporate the water.
-First it is released free water and then bound water of the woody structure.
-The water gradually disappears as the fire moves inwards.
-Rapid removal creates tension and the wood cracks, spreading sparks.
+Humidity is another factor that influences burning.
+Wet wood burns more slowly because water has to be removed first.
+The calorific value of wet wood is lower because some of the energy is used to evaporate the water.
+It is first released free water and then bound water of the woody structure.
+The water gradually disappears as the fire moves inward.
+Removing it quickly creates stresses and the wood cracks, spreading sparks.
 The denser, harder the wood, the greater the stresses, increasing the likelihood of sparks.

 Air circulation